Quantum Brownian Motion: proving that the Schmid transition belongs to the Berezinskii-Kosterlitz-Thouless universality class

 \textit{Conclusions.---} We have shown that dissipation--driven localization of a quantum--Brownian particle in a cosine potential exhibits a BKT–like transition only for an Ohmic bath ($s=1$ in Eq.~\eqref{eqn:spectral_form}) when a finite Josephson potential is present.
 By introducing a binary order parameter that isolates phase slips between adjacent minima of the Josephson potential, and by combining finite--size scaling of the function $\Psi(\alpha,\beta)$, the scaling of the finite-size critical coupling $\alpha_c(\beta)$, and the long--time logarithmic decay of the correlation function $\langle S(\tau)S(0)\rangle$, we obtain a consistent picture of BKT criticality for any value of $E_J/E_C>0$.
 In contrast, in the limit $E_J/E_C=0$ no phase transition is observed.
 Using the general spectral form of Eq.~\eqref{eqn:spectral_form2}, we further demonstrate that the existence and nature of the transition depend solely on the low--frequency behavior of the bath spectral function $J(\omega)$, while high--frequency details do not affect the universal properties.
 In conclusion, while the non-Ohmic regime ($s\neq 1$) is essentially insensitive to the presence of the cosine potential, the ratio $E_J/E_C$ dramatically influences the low temperature physics in the Ohmic case, where the interplay between the periodic potential and linear low-frequency dissipation gives rise to the BKT phenomenology described above.
 Then the QPT turns out to be extremely fragile.
 Our results establish a unified picture in which critical behavior emerges only when both a periodic potential and an Ohmic bath are present at the same time, and it is entirely governed by the infrared structure of the environment.

-\textit{Acknowledgments.---} G.D.F. and R.F. acknowledge financial support from PNRR MUR Project No. PE0000023-NQSTI.
+\textit{Acknowledgments.---} G.D.F., R.F., C.A.P, and A.d.C. acknowledge financial support from PNRR MUR Project No. PE0000023-NQSTI.
 C.A.P. acknowledges funding from IQARO (Spin-orbitronic Quantum Bits in Reconfigurable 2DOxides) project of the European Union’s Horizon Europe research and innovation programme under grant agreement n.
 101115190.
 R.F. acknowledges funding from the European Research Council (ERC), Grant agreement No. 101053159 – RAVE.
 N.N. was supported by JSPS KAKENHI Grant Numbers 24H00197, 24H02231 and 24K00583.
 N.N. was supported by the RIKEN TRIP initiative.